Showing posts with label 2013. Show all posts

 Charity Art Sale & Exhibition

 Art from the Heart is a charity art sale and exhibition.
-All original artwork will be in the pastel medium, created by the Tucson Pastel Society art guild members.
-Originals in various subjects will be displayed in multiple sizes, from small to large.
+The Tucson Pastel Society art guild members will create original pastel artwork in various subjects.
+The originals will be displayed in multiple sizes, from small to large.
 The event is free and open to the public.

 Small original artwork less than 11x14 (with the frame included) is priced at $100.00 or less.
 The following original was donated to the charity art sale.